Credit: @indyclinton/Instagram

 Nowadays, parents want something that stands out, conveying a sense of individuality.

-For one mum, this has led to a backlash and she’s been forced to defend her choice.
+For one mom, this led to a backlash, and she was forced to defend her choice.

-While some say they love the name she’s chosen, others say it’ll lead to the child being ‘ridiculed’.
+While some of Clinton’s followers said they loved the name the influencer chose, others said it would lead to the child being ‘ridiculed.’

 “Imagine being an adult named this.
-These baby names are mad these days,” one person says.
+These baby names are mad these days,” one person said.

-Sarcastically, a second comments: “Are you naming humans that will be adults one day?
+Sarcastically, a second commented: “Are you naming humans that will be adults one day?
 Or kittens?”

-Defending the infant’s name, one fan writes: “People need to shut it.
+Defending the infant’s name, one fan wrote: “People need to shut it.
 She can name her baby anything she wants.
 I think it’s adorable.”

-In agreement, another adds: “Congratulations!
+In agreement, another added: “Congratulations!
 It’s a wonderful name for your baby.”

 Clinton named her daughter Bambi, just like the 1942 Disney classic.